akauppi/firebase-jest-testing/APPROACH.md

 The approach taken by this repo differs from that provided by Firebase.
 We...

-1. try to give a unified approach to Firebase testing, so developers don't need to bring in multiple dependencies to their app
+1. try to give a unified approach to Firebase testing, so developers don't need to bring in multiple dependencies to test their app
 2. take a more integration testing approach than Firebase's libraries
-3. prefer normal clients (or a similar API) over test specific APIs
-4. focus on a specific testing framework (Jest), allowing us to fluff the pillows better than an agnostic library can
+3. focus on a specific testing framework (Jest), allowing us to fluff the pillows better than an agnostic library can

 For priming data, we use `firebase-admin` internally, and take data from human-editable JSON files.
 Firebase approach leans on snapshot-like binary files, instead.